 You tell me, which one makes you want to head to your closest office supply store?

 9. Focus on your customers

 While you can brag about your business, a different tactic is to focus on your customer when you’re writing compelling copy.
+This is an important copywriting skill you can’t afford to overlook.
 Talk about what problems you’ll solve for them, how you’ll take away stressors, or make life easier.

 10. Grab attention